CollinToth/pitfall-games/docs/task_list.md

 Name: Implement a different enemy type
 Description: Adding another enemy type to the game.
 Expected time to complete: 1 week
 Responsible: Mary

 Name: Come up with a title for the game
 Description: A good title will be needed for the game before the project is due.
 Expected time to complete: ???????????????
 Responsible: Everyone

+Name: Link levels together
+Description: Completing a level needs to trigger the start of the next level.
+Expected time to complete: ???????????????
+Responsible: SOMEONE CLAIM ME